-TasNetworks, as a referral agency, has been notified of the public exhibition of Sorell Council's draft Local Provisions Schedule (LPS) under section 35B of the Land Use Planning and Approvals Act 1993 (LUPAA).
+TasNetworks, as a referral agency, has been notified of the public exhibition of Break O'Day Council's draft Local Provisions Schedule (LPS) under section 35B of the Land Use Planning and Approvals Act 1993 (LUPAA).
 Council has been given direction by the Tasmanian Planning Commission (Commission) to publicly exhibit the draft LPS and invite representations.
 TasNetworks has undertaken a review of the draft LPS and makes the following representation with a view of seeking a state-wide consistent approach to major electricity infrastructure.

-TasNetworks assets within the Sorell Council Local Government Area includes one substation, one communication site and two electricity transmission corridors.
+TasNetworks assets within Break O'Day Council's Local Government Area include: one substations, two communication sites and one electricity transmission corridor.

 Electricity transmission infrastructure is protected by the Electricity Transmission Infrastructure Protection Code (ETIPC) under the State Planning Provisions (SPP).
-The ETIPC applies to transmission lines, terminal substations and switching stations and radio transmission communication assets.
+The ETIPC applies to transmission lines, terminal substations, switching stations and radio transmission communication assets.
 The purpose of the ETIPC is:

-- To protect use and development against hazards associated with proximity to electricity transmission infrastructure; - To ensure that use and development near existing and future electricity transmission infrastructure does not adversely affect the safe and reliable operation of that infrastructure; - To maintain future opportunities for electricity transmission infrastructure.
+- To protect use and development against hazards associated with proximity to electricity transmission infrastructure; - To ensure that use and development near existing and future electricity transmission infrastructure does not adversely affect the safe and reliable operation of that infrastructure; and - To maintain future opportunities for electricity transmission infrastructure.